ngjunsiang/laymansguide-src/season5/issue065/issue065.md

 **Issue summary:** Shared memory helps to reduce the amount of memory needed by all the applications running on an operating system.
 It also allows applications to send data to each other, and to communicate.

-Long issue, I hope the images make up for it (the very first images in this issue, I know).
+Long issue, I hope the images make up for it.
 Computers in the early days didn’t share memory so easily, and that made things really inconvenient.
 They often had to communicate through one application writing data to a file, and then having the other application reading the data from that file.
 Slow, and often unreliable.
 Shared memory evolved as a way to make that process easier.

 But shared memory, improperly secured and managed, is also how vulnerabilities like Meltdown and Spectre are made possible, and how malware can do what it does.
 It’s a double-edged sword.